Synchronization of multiple rigid body systems: a survey

 \section{Abstract}

 The multi-agent system has been a hot topic in the past few decades owing to its lower cost, higher robustness, and higher flexibility.
-As a particular multi-agent system, the multiple rigid body system received a growing interest since its wide applications in transportation, aerospace, and ocean exploration.
+As a particular multi-agent system, the multiple rigid body system received a growing interest for its wide applications in transportation, aerospace, and ocean exploration.
 Due to the non-Euclidean configuration space of attitudes and the inherent nonlinearity of the dynamics of rigid body systems, synchronization of multiple rigid body systems is quite challenging.
 This paper aims to present an overview of the recent progress in synchronization of multiple rigid body systems from the view of two fundamental problems.
-The first problem focuses on the attitude synchronization, while the second one focuses on the cooperative motion control in that rotation and translation dynamics are coupled.
-Finally, a summary and future directions are given in conclusion.
+The first problem focuses on attitude synchronization, while the second one focuses on cooperative motion control in that rotation and translation dynamics are coupled.
+Finally, a summary and future directions are given in the conclusion.

-\begin{quotation} The distributed sensing, decision-making, and cooperative control of multi-agent systems have been throughly investigated in the fields such as sensor networks, social networks, distributed computing, and robotics in the past decades.
-Recently, synchronization of multiple rigid body systems attracted a lot of interests of researchers owing to its potential applications in aerospace engineering, unmanned vehicles, and industrial robotics.
-This work aims to give a review of the research progress in synchronization of multiple rigid body systems from the aspects of two fundamental problems which are attitude synchronization and coordination control of multiple rigid body systems.
-The basic kinematic and dynamic model of describing rigid body systems are given firstly.
-Then, the important results as well as the comparisons of the results are introduced.
+\begin{quotation} The distributed sensing, decision-making, and cooperative control of multi-agent systems has been thoroughly investigated in the fields such as sensor networks, social networks, distributed computing, and robotics in the past decades.
+Recently, multiple rigid body systems as a particular kind of multi-agent system attracted a lot of interest from researchers owing to its potential applications in aerospace engineering, unmanned vehicles, and industrial robotics.
+This work aims to give a review of the recent research progress in synchronization of multiple rigid body systems from the aspects of two fundamental problems, which are attitude synchronization and coordination control of multiple rigid body systems.
+The basic kinematic and dynamic model of describing rigid body systems are introduced, and the important results as well as the comparisons are given.
 Finally, several future topics are outlined. \end{quotation}